-I have both founded and participated in various forms of babysitting co-ops, have very rarely paid for childcare, and have made meaningful connections with some great families.
-This how-to article is my gift back to the community, sharing what I’ve learned and the resources we used to make our groups run smoothly.
+I have both founded and participated in various forms of babysitting co-ops, have very rarely paid for childcare, and have made trusting connections with great families.
+This how-to series is my gift back to the community, sharing what I’ve learned and the resources we used to make our groups run smoothly.

 Let’s start at the beginning.

 A babysitting co-op is a group of parents who agree to exchange babysitting time.
 Most co-ops work on some kind of point system: you earn points when you watch someone else’s kid, and you spend points when someone watches yours.